 The Board of Directors is responsible for ensuring that management fulfills its responsibilities for financial reporting and internal control.
-The Board of Directors has constituted an Audit Committee that consists of directors who are not members of management.
+The Board of Directors has constituted an Audit Committee that comprises a majority of independent directors.
 The Audit Committee meets quarterly with management and the internal and independent auditors, and separately with the internal and independent auditors, to review reports on internal accounting controls and audit results and to review accounting principles and practices.
 The Audit Committee also reviews the consolidated financial statements and the independent auditor's report thereon to the shareholders prior to submission to the Board of Directors for approval.